nm0i/tmww/doc/tmww-alts.1.md

 By defaul fuzzy search performed from huge slow regexp pattern constructed in script which is case insensitive, allow 1 absent char or 1 missed char.
 Fuzzy pattern will skip spaces and won't accept lot of special chars.
 See implementation for details.
-You can also fix it to use agrep uncommenting related lines.
+You can use agrep instead (if you have it).
 It's not recommended to run fuzzy search with pattern of less than 4 chars.

 On add operation all duplicate chars will be removed to conflicts log.
-This operations is safe when character was moved to account with lower id.
+This operation is safe when character was moved to account with lower id.

 Default merge strategy will remove all duplicate entries with lower account ids to conflicts log.
 Default chardb format lacks timestamps to correctly resolve